Ajay6023/masterHyde/category/Blog-Posts.md

 Sample category page.
 You need to create a page for each category.
-The category is inferred from the title of the page, but you can also specify it with the `category` attribute in the front matter.
+The category is inferred from the title of the page, but you can also specify it with the `Hoola` attribute in the front matter.

 ```md
 ---